Anisca-hub/AetherVision/README.md

 Production-Ready Pipeline: Optimized data loaders with seamless support for large-scale image processing and hardware acceleration (CUDA).

-📊 Results & Visualization
+📊 **Results & Visualization**

 The AetherVision system has been optimized to ensure high-fidelity classification and reliable feature identification.
 Below is the performance trajectory of the model and a sample visualization of its decision-making process.

-Performance Metrics: The graph above illustrates the model's convergence, showing minimal divergence between training and validation loss, confirming the system's ability to generalize to unseen data.
+**Performance Metrics**: The graph above illustrates the model's convergence, showing minimal divergence between training and validation loss, confirming the system's ability to generalize to unseen data.

-Interpretability: Using Grad-CAM, we can visualize the model's attention.
+**Interpretability**: Using Grad-CAM, we can visualize the model's attention.
 The heatmap below highlights how the Vision Transformer (ViT) effectively isolates meteorological features, ignoring extraneous background noise.

 ![alt text](<Screenshot 2026-06-05 003542.png>)